Resilience Empowerment Project

 For educators & Staff who completed Year 1 and Year 2: minimum 2 sessions; 4 hours total

-For student leaders with school & parental approval: 3 sessions; 3 hours total
+For youth 12+ with school & parental approval: 5 sessions; 4.5 hours total

 *may be added on with other training options